It's important to remember that if you experience any COVID-19 symptoms you, your household and anyone in your support bubble must:

-Please ensure you self-isolate whilst waiting for your test results and keep your phone charged so that you can be contacted with your results, or by an NHS Test and Trace representative.
+Please ensure you self-isolate whilst waiting for your test results and keep your phone charged so that you can be contacted with your results, or by the Local Incident Response Team or an NHS Test and Trace representative.

 You will be advised on what to do next when you are contacted with your test results.